home-assistant/home-assistant.io/source/_components/transmission.markdown

   required: false
   type: string
 monitored_variables:
   description: Conditions to display in the frontend.
-Everyone of them will act as sensor.
+Every one of them will act as sensor.
   required: false
   type: map
   keys: